gardenlinux/glrd/README.md

                         Output format: 'yaml' or 'json' (default: json).
   --no-output-split     Do not split Output into stable+patch and nightly.
 Additional output-files *-nightly and *-dev will not be created.
   --s3-bucket-name S3_BUCKET_NAME
                         Name of S3 bucket.
-Defaults to 'gardenlinux-releases'.
+Defaults to 'gardenlinux-glrd'.
   --s3-bucket-prefix S3_BUCKET_PREFIX
                         Prefix inside S3 bucket.
 Defaults to ''.
   --s3-bucket-region S3_BUCKET_REGION